du0ks/customer-churn-analysis/README.md

 # 📊 Telco Customer Churn Analysis

+## 📘 Project Overview

+This project analyzes customer churn behavior in a telecommunications company using a real-world dataset.
+We apply advanced statistical and machine learning techniques—including PCA, MANOVA, logistic regression, clustering, and canonical correlation analysis—to uncover key patterns, reduce dimensionality, and build predictive models.
+The goal is to gain actionable insights for customer retention and business growth.

 ## 🧠 Research Questions

 This project explores key questions about customer behavior in the telecommunications industry: